vmykhalchuk/RetroProgrammer/README.md

 ** software has to be modified slightly
 ** pin A4 must be swapped with A6 (Arduino Micro has no A6 nor A7, so we will have limited Manual programs selection)

-# Board improvements
+# Board improvements / fixes
+* Move LEDs to the edge of board, so they are move visible and distinguishable
+* Fix TargetVPP - when Arduino board is not connected, or is RESET - TargetVPP is Enabled till MCU gets control over ports.
+This must be redesigned!
+Just remove one transistor, thats it.
 * Add LED to show that power supply to target MCU is ON
-* Add switch to turn-off power supply to target MCU (in case it uses own power supply) ** additionally auto-sense voltage on VPP and disable VPP-on switch to prevent failures.
-** also add this option into automatic target detection algorithm - to check if it is expected to have VPP on target board or not
+* Add switch to turn-off power supply to target MCU (in case it uses own power supply) ** additionally auto-sense voltage on VPP and disable VPP-on switch to prevent failures ** also add this option into automatic target detection algorithm - to check if it is expected to have VPP on target board or not
+* Add LED to show when SD card bussy (attach to CS pin)

 # Optimizations
 * Move statusRes as a global variable, and don't toss around all methods!